taisei-project/taisei/README.rst

 About Tōhō Project
 ^^^^^^^^^^^^^^^^^^

-Tōhō Project, the series Taisei Project is based upon, is a modern fairytale series set in Gensōkyō, or the "Land of Fantasy," a pocket dimension hidden away in modern-day Japan.
-It primarily focuses on Japanese folklore and myths, starring a ragtag group of women who keep the peace among all of the supernatural inhabitants.

-Tōhō Project is known for its ensemble cast of characters and memorable soundtracks.
-It is an indie series (also called "doujin" in Japanese) produced, by and large by a single artist known as ZUN, and has a `permissive license <https://en.touhouwiki.net/wiki/Touhou_Wiki:Copyrights#Copyright_status.2FTerms_of_Use_of_the_Touhou_Project>`__ which allows for indie derivative works such as Taisei Project to legally exist.
+Tōhō Project is an indie game series (also known as "doujin" in Japanese) known for its ensemble cast of characters and memorable soundtracks.
+It is an indie series (also called "doujin" in Japanese) produced by and large by a single artist known as ZUN, and has a
+`permissive license <https://en.touhouwiki.net/wiki/Touhou_Wiki:Copyrights#Copyright_status.2FTerms_of_Use_of_the_Touhou_Project>`__
+which allows for indie derivative works such as Taisei Project to legally exist.